13-Peripherals

 Applied Engineering’s next version of their plugin-board accelerator, the TransWarp II, did the acceleration using technology licensed from Bits and Pieces.
 This made it unnecessary to use the high-speed RAM used on the original TransWarp.
 Early TransWarp II boards ran at 2.5 MHz; later versions pushed this speed to 3.58 or 7.16 MHz.
 A control panel on the computer was used to change settings on the card, much as the Zip Chip and Rocket Chip used.
 However, when Bits and Pieces lost its court case, Applied Engineering had to also cease sales of the TransWarp II.

 By 1989, the market for accelerators for 8-bit Apple II computers was waning, but owners of the 16-bit Apple IIGS were clamoring for faster speed.
-This was made more important after the relase of GS/OS System 5 in 1989.
+This was made more important after the release of GS/OS System 5 in 1989.
 With its Mac-like desktop (but in color), the IIGS could do more, but at a price of a hit in performance.
 Applied Engineering met this demand with the release of the TransWarp GS in 1989, which sold for $399.
 It offered a top speed of 7 MHz (compared to the native Apple IIGS “fast” speed of 2.8 MHz).
 It worked in slot 3 or 4 on the IIGS, and could be configured via GS/OS Control Panels or via the text-based Classic Desk Accessories.

 The TransWarp GS was popular because it made the Apple IIGS more usable in its graphic desktop mode (and of course it also accelerated text-based software).
 It was also popular for those who dared to physically modify the card to run even faster than the 7 MHz speed at which it was rated.
 One method was to increase the amount of RAM used for caching from 8K to 32K.
-The other modification was to change the oscillator on the board from 28 MHz to 32 MHz.
+The other modification was to change the oscillator on the board from 28 MHz to 40 MHz.
 If successful, this could result in a speed increase to as much as 10 MHz, and if done along with the cache RAM upgrade gave users an Apple IIGS as much as three times the performance of certain tasks on the computer.
-Applied Engineering would also make this modification, for about $109, for those who feared damaging their card by doing it themselves.[33],[34].
+Applied Engineering would also make this modification, for about $109, for those who feared damaging their card by doing it themselves.[39],[40].

 Zip Technology got into the Apple IIGS accelerator market in 1990 with the ZipGS card.
 The card used some new technology that combined the functions of several individual chips onto a single chip.
-It sold at $199 to get 7 MHz speed, and higher prices to get faster speeds 8 or 9 MHz, or with larger RAM cache sizes.
-The product also advertised a lower power drawn, which was supposed to make it run cooler.
+It sold at $199 to get 7 MHz speed, and higher prices to get faster speeds of 8 or 9 MHz, or with larger RAM cache sizes.
+The product also advertised a lower power draw, which was supposed to make it run cooler.

 MODEMS